 At Children’s Colorado, our cardiac surgery and heart transplant outcomes are among the best in the country:

-100%Heart transplant survival rate one year after transplant
+96%Patient survival rate one year after heart transplant

 Cardiac surgery and interventional cardiology volumes

 Another important measure of success for a hospital’s pediatric cardiology program is volume, which is the number of surgeries or procedures the hospital performs each year.
 Performing a higher number of procedures (higher volume) means that the team has more experience with these operations.
 Studies have shown that this experience correlates to better patient outcomes.